VibenXD/BetterDiscordPlugins/README.md

 # BetterDiscordPlugins

-This is where all of my BetterDiscordPlugins are going to be shown.
+This is where all of my coded BetterDiscordPlugins you can use are going to be shown, not much here at the moment.